The International Trade Blog Export Forms

 According to IATA, dangerous goods (DGs) are “articles or substances which are capable of posing a risk to health, safety, property or the environment, and which are shown in the list of dangerous goods in these Regulations or which are classified according to these Regulations.”

 The IATA FAQ page explains in more helpful words that they are “items that may endanger the safety of an aircraft or persons on board the aircraft…[and] are also known as restricted articles, hazardous materials, and dangerous cargo.
 Many common items found in your household can be considered dangerous goods for the purpose of air transport.”
-(For a more comprehensive discussion of the definition of dangerous goods, see our blog post, Hazardous Materials or Dangerous Goods?)
+(For a more comprehensive discussion of the definition of dangerous goods, see our blog post, Hazardous Materials vs. Dangerous Goods: What's the Difference?)

 Dangerous Goods: Classified